Telescope Basic

 - Optical quality is sometimes disappointing and not very good for astrophotography.

-o - You have to collimate it before use and take of mirror cleaning timely.
+o - You have to collimate it before.

 o - The tube is open, so you have to take care of the dusts and humidity.